baker-fi/bakerfi-contracts/README.md

 # BakerFi Smart Contracts

-BakerFi is a DeFi protocol that unlocks higher yields with flexible, low-risk strategies beyond staking.
-Our platform leverages diverse opportunities across liquidity, money markets and DeFi protocols, allowing you to maximize returns with customized, secure and curated investments.
+Unlock higher yields with flexible, low-risk strategies that go beyond just ETH staking.
+Our platform leverages diverse opportunities across liquidity, money markets and defi protocols, allowing you to maximize returns with customized, secure and curated investments.

 ## Features